singularian/mdencode/README.md

 A digital signature package or group can consist of 1 or more block and file signatures.
 A modular floor is generaly computed at the block level for a file byte block and utilizes a big integer.

+The modulus scan polynomial is calculated as follows.

 modremainder    = fileblockbigint % modulus
 fileblockbigint = modulus * n + modremainder where n equals 0 to x
-fileblockbigint = modulus ^ exponent + modulus * n + modremainder where n equals 0 to m
+fileblockbigint = modulus ^ exponent x + modulus * n + modremainder where n equals 0 to m

 This is an example of the modular floor.
 The program `decoderRandom` is creating a random 6 byte array and then running a modulus scan to find the corresponding file block associated with a digital signature.